 - Shorten recovery between workouts.
-Waste products such hydrogen ions and carbonic acid build up in muscles after intense exercise.
-Increased circulation to these muscles helps to eliminate toxic debris that accumulate during the catabolic process for strength training, which in turn reduces your recovery periods.
+After intense exercise, waste products such as hydrogen ions and carbonic acid build up in muscles.
+Increased circulation to these muscles helps eliminate toxic debris that accumulates during the catabolic process for strength training, reducing your recovery periods.

 - Range of motion and flexibility.
 The biomechanics of how efficiently the body moves, helps to build muscle strength.
-Athletes tend to overtrain leading to muscle rigidity.
-Massage improves circulation by stretching connective tissues to help prevent or break down fibrous tissue structures, such as scar tissue, called adhesions.
-Massage also attributes to the excretion of certain fluids (nitrogen, phosphorous, sulfur) necessary for tissue repair.
+Athletes tend to overtrain, which leads to muscle rigidity.
+Massage improves circulation by stretching connective tissues to help prevent or break down fibrous tissue structures called adhesions, such as scar tissue.
+Massage is also attributed to the excretion of certain fluids (nitrogen, phosphorous, sulfur) necessary for tissue repair.

 Coupling a sports massage routine with physiotherapy can help improve outcomes and assist in your recovery.
-Massages can aid in pain management as the injured region is nursed back to full strength.
-Beyond the immediate instant gratification feeling you can get after a massage, there are also a host of beneficial long-lasting effects to help with your physical activity.
+Massages can aid pain management as the injured region is nursed back to full strength.
+Beyond the immediate instant gratification feeling you can get after a massage, many beneficial, long-lasting effects also help with your physical activity.

 When Should Runners Get a Deep Tissue Massage?

 Runners have long known that a good massage can boost their recovery after a tough race or a hard workout.
-With alternating strokes and different levels of pressure, massages can stimulate and assist the circulatory system, aiding recovery.
+Massages can stimulate and assist the circulatory system with alternating strokes and different pressure levels, aiding recovery.

-The physical pressure of the massage facilitates the influx of oxygen-rich blood and nutrient uptake to the whole body, essentially boosting the immune system and facilitating the removal of metabolic toxin by-products.
-This is especially important during rehabilitation, providing the tissue with the optimum environment to heal.
+The physical pressure of the massage facilitates the influx of oxygen-rich blood and nutrient uptake to the whole body, boosting the immune system and facilitating the removal of metabolic toxin by-products.
+This is especially important during rehabilitation, providing the tissue with the optimum healing environment.
 In short, better flow equates to a faster recovery.

 If you are hoping for your sports massage to help with your performance at an important race or event, you have to time your sports massage correctly for maximum benefits.
 Deep tissue work releases waste products at the cellular level — and may even leave you slightly sore — it’s advisable to get a sports massage at least 3 to 5 days before a race to help you feel relaxed and well-prepared.

-If you do a strenuous intervals session or long run the day after a massage, you’re simply contracting your muscles, introducing more waste products, and further dehydrating muscles — which won’t boost the benefits of massage.
+Suppose you do a strenuous interval session or long run the day after a massage.
+In that case, you’re simply contracting your muscles, introducing more waste products, and further dehydrating muscles — which won’t boost the benefits of massage.

-This is why massages after running a marathon or shortly thereafter should be avoided because of the muscle damage and inflammation that occurs in the body after distance races.
-It’s wise to let your body heal itself for the first one to two days before getting a deep tissue sports massage.
-You should schedule a massage after about three to five days once body has naturally dealt with the acute symptoms of post-marathon soreness and muscle damage.
+This is why massages should be avoided after running a marathon or shortly thereafter because of the muscle damage and inflammation that occurs in the body after distance races.
+It’s wise to let your body heal itself for the first one to two days before getting a deep-tissue sports massage.
+You should schedule a massage after about three to five days once your body has naturally dealt with the acute symptoms of post-marathon soreness and muscle damage.

-Beyond improving performance, sports massages can also help runners avoid some of the specific injuries that accumulate in the lower body.
-Since so much of running consists of repetitive motion, runners are especially prone to overload or overuse injuries.
+Beyond improving performance, sports massages can also help runners avoid specific injuries accumulating in the lower body.
+Since much of running involves repetitive motion, runners are especially prone to overload or overuse injuries.
 Sports massages can target the specific parts of the body that are prone to injury, like the foot, ankle, or calves, to aid in recovery and reduce the chances of injury.

-To maximize the benefits after getting a massage, hydration helps flush away waste products that are removed by massage.
-Combined with a clean diet of whole foods and light foam rolling, you’ll get the most out of your deep tissue massage sessions, and will recover more quickly – so you can train harder and race faster.
+Hydration helps flush away waste products removed by massage to maximise the benefits after getting a massage.
+Combined with a clean diet of whole foods and light foam rolling, you’ll get the most out of your deep tissue massage sessions and recover more quickly – so you can train harder and race faster.

-Massages can help speed the body’s recovery from musculoskeletal injuries including ankle sprains, calf strains, Achilles tendonitis, jumper’s knee, hamstring pulls or tennis elbow.
-Discover more about how HelloPhysio’s Sports Massage Therapy helps to stretch muscles, ligaments, and connective tissues, and improve blood flow to reduce pain, prevent injuries, and aid post-injury rehabilitation.
+Massages can help speed the body’s recovery from musculoskeletal injuries, including ankle sprains, calf strains, Achilles tendonitis, jumper’s knee, hamstring pulls or tennis elbow.
+Discover how HelloPhysio’s Sports Massage Therapy helps stretch muscles, ligaments, and connective tissues, improves blood flow to reduce pain, prevents injuries, and aids post-injury rehabilitation.
 Make an appointment today for an affordable sports massage in Singapore.